 "I would rather be the maker than promote myself."

-In designing the research plan we approached the problem space by performing a literature review and defining goals that we would like to accomplish.
-The goals set for the study were to 1) understand the pain points independent visual artists face, 2) understand how independent artists use the Internet, and 3) gauge the level of interest the artists have for using a web-based platform to expose their work.
+In designing the research plan, we approached it by performing a literature review and defining goals that we would like to accomplish.
+The goals set for the study were to 1) understand the pain points independent visual artists face, 2) understand how independent artists use the Internet, and 3) gauge the level of interest artists would have for using a web-based platform to expose their work.